-Care allowance for long-term care insurance
+Long-term care allowance of long-term care insurance

-The care allowance must be applied for at the care fund G ilt for patients with care levels 2 to 5, if care is provided in an appropriate way privately
+The care allowance must be applied for at the care fund G ilt for persons in need of care with care level 2 to 5, if the care is provided in an appropriate manner privately

 You submit an application to your care fund for care allowance.
 There you will also find information on the required documents and the procedure.

 Lower Saxony Ministry of Social Affairs, Health and Equality